saltastroops/data-archive-database/model.md

 lower | lower energy bound, in Angstroms | see below | see below upper | upper energy bound, in Angstroms | see below | see below

-The calculation of the energy intervals is explained in the section on spectral properties.
+The calculation of the energy intervals is explained in the section on calculating energy properties.

 ### Polarization